-- Professor Ita Richardson, Department of Computer Science and Information Systems, and Dr Sara Hayes, School of Allied Health, presented an online workshop on strategies to obtain research grant funding. - Dr Hope Davidson, School of Law, presented on the Assisted Decision Making (Capacity) Act. - Dr Niamh Cummins, School of Allied Health, presented a research update on the emergency care of older - Dr Hilary Moss, Irish World Academy of Music and Dance, presented on her experience of negotiating a book contract with a prestigious publisher for her book Music and Creativity in Healthcare Settings: Does Music Matter? - Dr Pauline Boland, School of Allied Health, presented on national standard development and dementiainclusive communities.
+- Professor Ita Richardson, Department of Computer Science and Information Systems, and Dr Sara Hayes, School of Allied Health, presented an online workshop on strategies to obtain research grant funding. - Dr Hope Davidson, School of Law, presented on the Assisted Decision Making (Capacity) Act. - Dr Niamh Cummins, School of Allied Health, presented a research update on the emergency care of older adults. - Dr Hilary Moss, Irish World Academy of Music and Dance, presented on her experience of negotiating a Music Matter? - Dr Pauline Boland, School of Allied Health, presented on national standard development and dementiainclusive communities.